 This did not stop the driver.
 It rather made him step on the accelerator.

 I looked out the window as we zoomed past, into the shiny eyes of a fierce-looking man holding an AK 47.
 A lookout, perhaps?
-I could swear this very moment I saw hell’s fire in his eyes for his eyes were bright red.
+I could swear that very moment I saw hell’s fire in his eyes for his eyes were bright red.

 Guilt washed all over me.
 I could have done more but I soon forgot my guilt.

 That’s where you belong.

 I flinched.
 I looked around.
 Everyone was dazed.
 I knew the voice was directed at me but who said it?
 Was I hearing voices?
 No, it was true.
 I seemed to be headed for hell fire but who said it?
 I needed to know if the voice belonged to a liar or a merciful person.